borgbackup/borg/docs/development.rst

 We generally follow `pep8
 <https://www.python.org/dev/peps/pep-0008/>`_, with 120 columns
 instead of 79.
 We do *not* use form-feed (``^L``) characters to separate sections either.
-The `flake8
-<https://flake8.readthedocs.org/>`_ commandline tool should be used to
-check for style errors before sending pull requests.
+Compliance is tested automatically when you run the tests.

 Output and Logging
 ------------------